Project CBD contributing writers

 Chief Science Writer

 Adrian Devitt-Lee, Project CBD’s chief science writer, is the winner of the Norbert Wiener Award in Mathematics from Tufts University, where he graduated with a MS in Math and a BA in Chemistry.
 He is the co-author of several articles in peer-reviewed publications, including the Journal of Physiology, F1000Research, SIAM Journal on Applied Mathematics, and Physica A. Devitt-Lee’s report on cannabinoid-pharmaceutical interactions was published in Sonoma Medicine.
 As a R&D intern with Medicinal Genomics, he identified mutations in the CBDA synthase gene in plant varieties.
 He also performed cell culture, time-lapse microscopy, flow cytometry and RNA extraction on cancer cells as an intern with the California Pacific Medical Center in San Francisco.
 As a senior research associate with CannaCraft, Inc., Devitt-Lee researched pesticide and solvent safety and provided regulatory input to California government officials.
-He is currently pursuing a research Ph.D in chemistry at the University College in London.
+He is currently a chemistry researcher at the University College in London.

 Jahan Marcu, Ph.D., has over 15 years of experience in academic research, industry, and government relations.
 Dr. Marcu is presently the Chief Operations Officer, Director of Experimental Pharmacology and Behavioral Research at International Research Center on Cannabis and Mental Health (IRCCMH), which he co-founded.
 Dr. Marcu is the former Chief Science Officer at Americans for Safe Access (ASA) and former Director of ASA’s Patient Focused Certification program, which is a health and safety oversight program that assesses regulatory compliance at cannabis operations.
 Dr. Marcu published the first direct measurements of THC and CBD synergy, for which he received the Billy Martin research award from the International Cannabinoid Research Society.
 His Ph.D. focused on solving the structure and function of the CB1 receptor as well as investigating the role of the endocannabinoid system in bone.
 He has also developed pharmacogenomics testing technology, used commercially and in research studies to predict drug-drug interactions with cannabis, as well as using the technology to guide dosing and administration forms for patients.